SirToffski/WireGuard-Ligase/README.md

 * May 20th, 2019
   * New Features:
     * Option for a quick-setup was added!
+* July 9th, 2019
+  * The script now checks if running as root.
+  * New features:
+    * Public IP of the machine on which the script is runnign is now automatically fetched via AWS `curl https://checkip.amazonaws.com`
+    * Script now also checks if it's running on a supported OS and whether WireGuard is installed.
+If WireGuard is not installed, the script will offer to install it.

 ## TODO

   - [x] Add an option for a quick hands-free server deployment / host configuration.
 Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc.
-  - [ ] Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
+  - [x] Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
   - [ ] Add option to configure other UNIX OS types (such as OpenBSD)

 ## Disclaimer